 Kloof Street House (Gardens)

 Kloof Street House keeps it classy with indulgent offerings.
 Enjoy the Moroccan-spiced lamb rump or delicious bouillabaisse with line fish, salmon, prawns, calamari, mussels and clams.
-For vegetarians, the baked lentil-and-artichoke loaf with a goat’s cheese, carrot and cumin purée may go down well.
+For vegetarians, the baked aubergine and parmesan may go down well.

 Mulberry & Prince (City Bowl)

 South African Cornel Mostert and New Yorker Cynthia Rivera bring a slice of the city that never sleeps to Cape Town.
-Sharing plates can best be described as New American – think lardons on toast; endive with anchovy, walnuts and pecorino; shaved kohlrabi, bright persimmon, hazelnuts and fresh mint; and lamb ribs drizzled in spiced honey.
+Sharing plates can best be described as New American – think roasted oyster with horseradish emulsion; creamy burrata with black garlic; and dusted squid with endive and wild fennel.
+The restaurant is also now open for Sunday brunch.